skjolber/jackson-syntax-highlight/README.md

 JsonGenerator jsonGenerator = new SyntaxHighlightingJsonGenerator(delegate, highlighter);
 ```

-In addition, a [SyntaxHighlighter] can be dynamically looked up [based on object field name](src/main/java/com/github/skjolber/jackson/jsh/SyntaxHighlighterResolver.java).
+In addition, the JSON structure can be tracked via [JsonStreamContextListener](src/main/java/com/github/skjolber/jackson/jsh/JsonStreamContextListener.java), for stateful coloring of subtrees.

 # History